tesla-android/tesla-android.github.io/install-guide.md

 #### Over-the-air updates

-OTA updates are supported on versions released newer than 2023.18. <br>
+OTA updates are supported on versions newer than 2023.18. <br>
 To check for updates navigate to Settings->System->Updater.

 #### Notes